Daniel J. Bernstein

 Daniel Julius Bernstein (born October 29, 1971) is an American mathematician, cryptologist, and computer scientist.
-He was a professor of Computer Science at the University of Illinois at Chicago from 1995 to 2008.
+He is a professor of computer science at the University of Illinois Chicago.
 He was a visiting professor in the department of mathematics and computer science at the Eindhoven University of Technology, and a visiting professor at CASA at Ruhr University Bochum through 2023.

 Early life

 Bernstein attended Bellport High School, a public high school on Long Island, graduating in 1987 at the age of 15.
 The same year, he ranked fifth in the Westinghouse Science Talent Search.
 In 1987, he achieved a Top 10 ranking in the William Lowell Putnam Mathematical Competition, and was a member of the second-place team from Princeton University the following year.
 Bernstein earned a B.A. in mathematics from New York University (1991) and a Ph.D. in mathematics from the University of California, Berkeley (1995), where he studied under Hendrik Lenstra.